 Canyon Vistas Ride (Rim Ride)

 For rides along the south rim, you’ll typically be “in the saddle” for 2 hours.
-The entire experience will take 3+ hours, including check-in and a brief interpretive tour.
-These rides cost about $150.
+The entire experience will take 3+ hours, including check-in, and a van ride to and from Bright Angel Lodge to Yaki Point.
+You’ll ride 4 miles along the East Rim Trail (not into the canyon).
+These rides cost about $175.

 There are a few qualifications.